A guided TFTP Server recovery tool for macOS

 Quick answer

-• Put the router into its recovery or bootloader mode.
+• Put the router into its recovery mode, sometimes handled by the startup program called a bootloader.

 • Check whether the router listens at an address such as 192.168.1.1.